 All in all, the Hungarians have done everything that they could.
 They had chosen the best tactic under the given circumstances.
 But they could do nothing against the overpowering numbers of the enemy.
 Not even King Matthias Corvinus or any other European empire could have been able to withstand such a large and well-trained army.

-The Hungarian, Croatian, Czech, Polish, Italian, German soldiers, just like any soldiers from other countries on the battlefield of Mohács were not cowards, they fought bravely.
+The Hungarian, Croatian, Czech, Polish, Italian, and German soldiers, just like any soldiers from other countries on the battlefield of Mohács were not cowards, they fought bravely.
 If we regard the deed of Zrínyi Miklós (aka Nikola Šubić Zrinski) in 1566 as a heroic act when he and his men of Sziget castle fell against the overpowering enemy, then we might as well consider the heroes the fallen warriors of Mohács.
 Tomori, just like Zrínyi, fought against the Ottomans like a “Hungarian Leonidas”.
 They died but not cowardly, opposing a 3-times-larger army.

 At first, Suleiman didn’t believe that he had won.
 He didn’t think he defeated the Hungarian main army, either.
 He has been waiting for days for the next Hungarian attack.
 When he made sure that there would be no more, he broke his camp and marched north.